mde-docs/mde-docs.github.io/mde-docs-site/docs/yamtl.md

 ```
 **Note: <> indicates user-definable expressions, []? means optional, []* means operation can occur 0 or more times, {}+ means operation can occur 1 or more times.
 These symbols are not part of the actual YAMTL syntax.**

 YAMTL has two types of input elements: **matched** and **derived**.
-Matched elements are initialized using YAMTL's matching algorithm, whereas derived elements are initialized using a contextual query and are dependent on at least one matched element.
+Matched elements are initialized using YAMTL"s matching algorithm, whereas derived elements are initialized using a contextual query and are dependent on at least one matched element.
 Intuitively, each rule has at least one matched input element as you would expect.

 Every rule has optional parameters for additional customization.
 They will be discussed from top to bottom of the full syntax provided above.
 The ``inheritsFrom(<ruleNameList>)`` operation is declared when the current rule inherits from parent rule(s) where ``ruleNameList`` is a comma-separated list of strings and the order of inheritance is specified sequentially.
 An optional ``abstract`` tag is used for abstract rules which cannot be matched automatically or applied. ``lazy`` rules are only applicable when the match for matched input elements is explicitly provided using the ``fetch`` command.
 The `fetch` operation uses an object resolution strategy based on internal traceability links and automatically does element mapping for the user.
 Keep in mind that the `fetch` operation fetches output objects whose corresponding input objects have been mapped by another rule.
 A `uniqueLazy` rule can only be applied if it has not been applied already for the same input match (``lazy`` rules do not have such a constraint).
 Notice, both ``lazy`` and `uniqueLazy` are not matched automatically.
 A rule defined as `transient` does not persist the target (output) elements when the target model flushes to physical storage.

 An input element has multiple options to provide flexibility of use. ``filter(<FILTER>)`` clause enables the user to add a local filter condition that needs to be satisfied by the matched object of the corresponding input element. ``<nameList>`` is a comma-separated list of strings that contain the names of objects you want to use in the filter expression.
-The ``derivedWith(<QUERY>)`` clause is used to declare an input element as **derived** where ``QUERY`` is a lambda expression of the 'EObject' type used to calculate the value of the match.
+The ``derivedWith(<QUERY>)`` clause is used to declare an input element as **derived** where ``QUERY`` is a lambda expression of the "EObject" type used to calculate the value of the match.

 A global filter condition for a rule can be added after the input element block using `filter(<FILTER>)` clause which allows the user to add filter(s) applicable to the global scope of the rule.

 Output elements also have some options.
 An ``overriding()`` qualifier is used to override inherited action expression(s) in the output element of a descendant rule.
 Elements that are used both as input and output can be removed using the ``.drop()`` clause.
 It has delete cascade semantics that indicates both the object and its contents following containment references are removed.

 Rules can also have some optionality at the end.
-The ``endWith(<ACTION>)`` method is used to define an optional ``<ACTION>`` lambda expression which can refer to any of the rule's elements and any local variables.
+The ``endWith(<ACTION>)`` method is used to define an optional ``<ACTION>`` lambda expression which can refer to any of the rule"s elements and any local variables.
 Note that the ``endWith()`` method is purely for convenience: it facilitates the grouping of initialization of different output elements in a single code block.

-To change the priority of a rule, you can use the ``priority(P)`` operation where P is a 'long' value.
+To change the priority of a rule, you can use the ``priority(P)`` operation where P is a "long" value.
 Rules with lower priority are applied first by the YAMTL matching algorithm.
 Additionally, YAMTL provides attribute helpers for computing values during the initialization of the model transformation.
-The helpers are defined in the transformation's constructor.
+The helpers are defined in the transformation"s constructor.

 The ``helperStore()`` operation in the constructor contains the helper(s) as a list enclosed in square brackets `[]`.
-The helper syntax ``Helper('<helperName>')`` is used to define an attribute helper with the name in single quotes and is followed by a query lambda expression enclosed in square brackets``[]``. ``allInstances(<typeName>)`` operation is used to create OCL-like queries in lambda expressions.
+The helper syntax ``Helper("<helperName>")`` is used to define an attribute helper with the name in single quotes and is followed by a query lambda expression enclosed in square brackets``[]``. ``allInstances(<typeName>)`` operation is used to create OCL-like queries in lambda expressions.

 ## YAMTL Semantics